studersi/test-4/tutorial-4/README.md

 Then comes the _SSLHonorCipherOrder_ directive.
 It is of immense importance.
 We often hear about _downgrade attacks_ in SSL.
 This is when the attacker, a man-in-the-middle, attempts to inject himself into traffic and influence the parameters during the handshake in such a way that a protocol less secure than actually possible is used.
 Specifically, the prioritization defined in the _cipher suite_ is defeated.
 The _SSLHonorCipherOrder_ directive prevents this type of attack by insisting on our server’s algorithm preference.

 Encryption works with random numbers.
 The random number generator should be properly started and used, which is the purpose of the _SSLRandomSeed_ directive.
 This is another place where performance and security have to be considered.
 When starting the server we access the operating system’s random numbers in _/dev/urandom_.
 While operating the server, for the _SSL handshake_ we then use Apache’s own source for random numbers (_builtin_), seeded from the server’s traffic.
 Although _/dev/urandom_ is not the best source for random numbers, it is a quick source and also one that guarantees a certain amount of entropy.
-The qualitatively better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough data are present, which is why _/dev/urandom_ is generally preferred.
+The qualitatively better source, _/dev/random_, could in adverse circumstances block our server when starting, because not enough entropy data is present, which is why _/dev/urandom_ is generally preferred.

 We have also introduced a second _virtual host_.
 It is very similar to the _virtual host_ for port 80.
 But the port number is _443_ and we are enabling the _SSL engine_, which encrypts traffic for us and first enables the configuration defined above.
 Additionally, we use the Header-Module loaded above in order to set the _Strict-Transport-Security_-header (short _STS_-Header).
 This HTTP header is part of the response and tells the client to use encryption for a duration of one year (this equals 31536000 seconds) when connection to our server.
+This happens regardless of the presence of the `https` string in links.
+So any attempt to lure the browser to talk cleartext to our server will be rewritten to `https`.
 The flag _includeSubDomains_ means, that all subdomains below our hostname are included in this instruction.

 The _STS_-header is the most prominent from a group of newer security related headers.
 Various browsers implement different headers, so it is not very easy to keep an overview.
 But the _STS_-header should never be omitted.
 If we look at the _Header_ directive in more detail, then we see the additional flag _always_.
 There are cases where the module is not springing into action (for example when we return an error as a response) without this flag.
 With _always_, we make sure the header is always sent.